Capybara Pet The Perfect Exotic Companion for You

 Diet and Health Care

-A capybara’s diet should be rich in high-quality grass hay, supplemented with vitamin C. Regular veterinary care from a specialist in rare animals is crucial for their health.
+A capybara’s diet should be rich in high-quality grass hay, supplemented with vitamin C. Capybaras eat a variety of vegetation, including grass, fruits, and tree bark, and their diet should be monitored to prevent health issues.
+Regular veterinary care from a specialist in rare animals is crucial for their health.
 They are prone to certain health issues like vitamin C deficiency and dental problems due to continuously growing teeth.

 Are Capybara Good Pets?